blockchainsllc/in3-docs/docs/spec.md

 #### calling revealConvcit

-This function requires that at least 2 blocks have passed since `convict()` was called.
+This function requires that at least 2 blocks have passed since [`convict()`][convict] was called.
 This mechanic reduces the risks of successful frontrunning attacks.

 In addition, there are more requirements for successfully convicting a malicious node:
 * the blocknumber of the wrongly signed block has to be either within the latest 256 blocks or be stored within the BlockhashRegistry.